 I use this to my advantage and leave their values to zero.
 This doesn’t happen in mac though, which is why I’ve to calculate their values by myself when my program is running on mac.

-If you look at the tcpdump output in Ubuntu, you will notice that the kernel has indeed filled the fields that I had left zero. tcpdump-linux-just-sender-bytes The bytes marked in cyan, corresponding to Total Length became 00 1c which is 28 in decimal.
+If you look at the tcpdump output in Ubuntu, you will notice that the kernel has indeed filled the fields that I had set to zero. tcpdump-linux-just-sender-bytes The bytes marked in cyan, corresponding to Total Length became 00 1c which is 28 in decimal.
 Identification bytes, marked in pink were set to fb 05.
 Checksum bytes, marked in yellow were set to 81 d9 and finally the source address was set to the loopback address 7f 00 00 01 which is 127.0.0.1.

 • Moving on, while writing to raw sockets, FreeBSD requires certain fields of the IP header such as Total Length and Offset to be in host byte order.
 For context, the Total Length field gives the length of the entire IP datagram.
 So 20 bytes for the IP header and 8 bytes for the payload (ICMP header) gives 28 bytes in total.